Tips Bulletin

 Make a layer of dead branches, twigs, leaves, and shredded newspaper, and moisten them lightly with a hose.
 You can compost egg cartons, too, if they’re the cardboard variety.
 Add a layer of grass clippings and food scraps, like banana peels, eggshells, and coffee grounds, and cover them with another layer of browns.

-Animal manure is ideal for adding to compost, specifically from those creatures that are not meat-eaters.
-There is a difference between manure and compost, when you consider using them as fertilizer so it’s important to distinguish between the two.
+Animal manure is ideal for adding to compost, specifically from creatures that are not meat-eaters.
+There is a difference between manure and compost when you consider using them as fertilizer, so it’s important to distinguish between them.

 Cover the compost pile with a tarp to keep the compost moist, and use a shovel or pitchfork to turn the materials every three to seven days.
 Add more small pieces of browns and greens to the pile in layers as needed, and use the compost as fertilizer or mulch once it is a deep, rich brown color.